amogil/fluxgate/README.md

       key: "2qqwZ2MrffFMBguNMGVr"
 ```

-- Specify your OpenAI and Anthropic API keys in the `upstreams` section.
+- Specify your OpenAI API key in the `upstreams` section.
 - Generate any string as the client API key in the `api_keys.static` section.

 2. **Build and run the container:**